kdaisho/hello-deno/README.md

 ### [direnv](https://direnv.net/)

-direnv sets a scope for each directory to have a unique environment.
+direnv sets a scope for each directory to have a unique environment. (below command works for zsh & bash)

 ```
 curl -sfL https://direnv.net/install.sh | bash
 ```

+_If installation doesn't complete due to errors related to PATH, install [deno](https://deno.land/manual@v1.26.0/getting_started/installation) first_

 ## 2. Clone the repository